Research and Links

 https://zoe.com/learn/menoscale-calculator-menopause-research

-Reflexology in the Workplace
+Reflexology and its benefits for the Workplace

 Using Reflexology to manage stress in the workplace: a preliminary study (2008)